gryphonshafer/pnwquizzing/docs/resources_for_quizzing/classic_scramble.md

 They are incentivized to build diverse teams via the following scoring
 alterations:

-- Teams will receive +20 score every quiz for each of the following:
+- Teams will receive +2 points at the start of every quiz for each of the following:
     - Teams with quizzers from at least 2 churches
     - Teams with at least 1 rookie (non-adult)
     - Teams with at least 1 adult who didn't quiz as a youth
-- 3rd quizzer bonuses are worth +20
-- 4th quizzer bonuses are worth +40

 Quizzers will be given "ID sheets" where they will record: